Tahscene/sottoqr_full--2-/README.md

 ## ✊ The Problem

 In July 2024, Bangladesh lived through a month that changed the country.
 Almost immediately, the record of it became a battlefield.
 Photos were cropped to hide context.
 Injuries were staged or denied.
-Screenshots were doctored and re-shared as proof — especially once the internet shutdown made anything hard to check in real time.
-Victims' families were asked to prove their own tragedy with no tools to do so, and no neutral system existed to separate a real photograph of harm from a manipulated one, or to track what happened to a case after it was reported.
+Screenshots were doctored and re-shared as proof: especially once the internet shutdown made anything hard to check in real time.
+Victims' families were asked to prove their own tragedy with no tools to do so and no neutral system existed to separate a real photograph of harm from a manipulated one, or to track what happened to a case after it was reported.

 **ShottoQR (সত্যQR, "Truth QR")** exists to close that gap.
-It is a forensic evidence pipeline that tells you how trustworthy an image is *and why*, a cryptographically sealed certificate system that can be verified with nothing but a QR code — even with no internet — a transparent case-tracking system that follows a victim's journey from report to resolution without ever exposing their identity, a national transparency dashboard that turns that same data into district-level accountability, and a living bilingual memorial so July 2024 is remembered with facts attached to it, not just feeling.
+It is a forensic evidence pipeline that tells you how trustworthy an image is *and why*, a cryptographically sealed certificate system that can be verified with nothing but a QR code, even with no internet, a transparent case-tracking system that follows a victim's journey from report to resolution without ever exposing their identity, a national transparency dashboard that turns that same data into district-level accountability, and a living bilingual memorial so July 2024 is remembered with facts attached to it, not just feeling.

 This isn't a hypothetical.
 It's a working system with 7 real forensic signals, a SHA-256 hash-chained seal plus a real Ed25519 digital signature, an **offline** QR verifier, one-click court-ready PDF certificates, a public transparency portal, an admin review workflow, and a role-based (never name-based) chain of custody log.